RonGeorge/AC-icons/README.md

 There are 2 applications.
 The editor (`icon_editor.py`) and the viewer (`icon_viewer.py`).
 The viewer is just a lightweight viewer of the database with searching .

+## Version 2.0 Changes

+I went and found all the mismatched icons of various sizes and added them.
+Mostly UI icons.
+I then added in categories of the icons, but let me tell you... they suck.
+I'm going to have to do some more work on that.
+I also tweaked some bugs that were in dark mode.
+Enjoy.

 ## Features